ejaquep74/opening-explorer/README.txt

-AnnotatedPgnMarkerServiceIT.testSearchBestMoveIntegration():  generate PGN with all game moves MARKED before analyzed variations
+CLASS AnnotatedPgnMarkerServiceIT.testSearchBestMoveIntegration():  generate PGN with all game moves MARKED before analyzed variations

-PgnUtil:  has method processFile to clear all Z0 (null) moves
+CLASS PgnUtil:  has method processFile to clear all Z0 (null) moves
+*** I suggest running PgnUtil with Xms 2GB and Xmx 4GB, to avoid problems with heap space.
+With those params, processing 130.000 games divided in 3 files, it was succesful.
+So files with 45.000 games aprox should be ok

 OK vs PEND stuff: